CiscoCloud/vaquero-docs/docs/current/architecture.md

 ## HA Vaquero

-The diagram below depicts a production deployment of Vaquero.
-Vaquero does not implement its own leader election and will be dependent on an outside service to manage an active-passive HA.
-Today we are looking for kubernetes deployments to manage the vaquero server cluster and have one running at a time.
-The vaquero server is backed by an etcd cluster for persistent storage of models and state.
-Vaquero server is essentially a message queue for its agents, the vaquero server wll never instantiate outbound calls.
-Vaquero agents would be deployed to service one data model "site", technically two agents could run in the same broadcast domain.
-We would recommend deploying two Vaquero agents per broadcast domain just for operational safety.
-Requirements for a production deployment would include [Docker](https://www.docker.com/), [etcd](https://github.com/coreos/etcd), and a kubernetes service to load balance between containers.
+![](jan17HA.png)

+The diagram above depicts a production deployment of Vaquero.
+Vaquero implements its own leader election, and also contains a readiness probe to integrate with kubernetes deployments.

+#### Running vaquero with internal HA
+Vaquero implements leader election using Etcd's [built in leader election](https://godoc.org/github.com/coreos/etcd/clientv3/concurrency).
+Our procedure works by giving every vaquero server a unique ID.
+All running servers campaign on the same Etcd "leader" key, and attempt to put their own unique IDs as the "leader" value.
+One server will successfully become leader and serve as a fully-functional vaquero server, and the rest will continue to passively campaign.
+Should one of the vaquero servers exit, error out, or power off, another campaigning server will take on the role of leader within the etcd TTL of 1 second.

+*Note*: Once a vaquero server errors out or temporarily loses contact with etcd, it is no longer permitted to continue campaigning.
+We expect a vaquero server to be deployed by a container orchestration system (eg. Kubernetes, Docker Swarm, Systemd) that would restart a server if it shut down.
 See the [outage document](outage.html) to see how Vaquero handles failures.

-![](jan17HA.png)

-## Deployment and Availability Considerations
+Ensure you have toggled the `HA` configuration flag to `true` and that your etcd cluster is properly configured and healthy before deploying HA vaquero servers.

+#### HA and Kubernetes
+Vaquero's readiness probe is baked into its leader election procedure.
+We expose a `/ready` endpoint via the vaquero UserAPI (default= `500`, not ready), and when a server becomes the elected leader, we write a `200` (ready) to the UserAPI server.
+This tells kubernetes that this server is the leader, and to direct traffic towards that server only. *Note*: Currently our `/live` (liveliness probe) endpoint is hardcoded to `200` as long as the vaquero server is up-- whether it is the active leader or passively campaigning.
+This may change in the future when the liveliness probe is developed further.

-Please see the [README](README.html) for details on production deployments, considerations, and requirements.
-See the [outage doc](outage.html) to see how vaquero handles certain failure scenarios.
+Further, with Kubernetes we recommend deploying two vaquero agents per broadcast domain, for operational safety.
+See the [README](README.html) for details on production deployments, considerations, and requirements.